rakshit-ayachit/Disk-Space-Manager/README.md

 1. Open the terminal or command prompt.
 2. Navigate to the directory where you cloned the project.
 3. Run the `main.py` script using Python: python main.py
+5. Click on the "Display Disk Space" button to see the disk space utilization.
+6. A dialog box will prompt you to choose the visualization method:
+   - Choose "Simplified Pie Chart" to view the disk space usage as a pie chart.
+   - Choose "Realistic SSD Format" to view the disk space usage in a realistic SSD format with partitions.

 The Disk Space Manager GUI application will open, and you can start using the provided functionalities.